arriIsHere/blog/src/articles/battlestations-everyone/index.md

 ## Thinking space

 I would estimate that probably about 5-10% of my actual time is spent actually writing code and this is when my primary work is development.
 In my current design/architecture role, it's more like 1-2%.
 When I have to do some deep design work to do, I grab my mechanical pencil and a college ruled notebook; then I go sit in a nice chair some tea or coffee and think it through.
 Chairs like this are also nice for reading in my leisure time too.

+I am sure that I will inevitably redo this setup again, but now I have a better and more comfortable workspace where I can feel relaxed and comfortable while working remote, or on personal projects.